Luisda2705/luisda2705/README.md

 # :tada: :house: :star2: ¡ Hi, I'm Luis 👋 ! :muscle: :nerd_face: :coffee:

 I'm a Network Engineer, Musician and Web Developer from Mexico.
 I like building web pages and converting new ideas into apps.
-I spent most of the time contributing to open source projects and trying to resolve new problems each day.
+I spent most of my time contributing to Open Source Projects and trying to resolve new problems each day.

 ## Profile Views
 ![Visitor Count](https://profile-counter.glitch.me/Luisda2705/count.svg)